-Regulation 3 of the Management of Health and Safety at Work Regulations 1999 (MHSWR) stipulates the requirement for suitable and sufficient assessments to be made of the risks to health and safety posed by any undertaking.
-Additionally, there are various requirements for specific risk assessments imposed by the following legislation, for example:
+Regulation 3 of the Management of Health and Safety at Work Regulations (MHSWR) stipulates the requirement for suitable and sufficient assessments to be made of the risks to health and safety posed by any undertaking.
+Additionally, there are various requirements for specific risk assessments imposed by the following legislation:

-- The Control of Substances Hazardous to Health Regulations 2002 - The Control of Lead at Work Regulations 1998 - The Control of Asbestos Regulations 2006 - The Manual Handling Operations Regulations 1992 - The Health and Safety (Display Screen Equipment) Regulations 1992 - The Control Of Noise at Work Regulations 2005
+- The Control of Substances Hazardous to Health Regulations; - The Control of Lead at Work Regulations; - The Control of Asbestos Regulations: - · The Manual Handling Operations Regulations; - The Health and Safety (Display Screen Equipment) Regulations; - The Control of Noise at Work Regulations.

 An initial general risk assessment (under MHSWR) of any contract work to be undertaken should indicate those specific risk assessments that should be undertaken to comply with the above legislation.
-This initial general risk assessment should be undertaken well in advance of the start of the contract, and this is then likely to identify the need for more specific risk assessments for particular areas of the contract work.
-Much of the information that is generated by these preliminary assessments can be used within the contract documentation (for tenders, etc), to ensure that those contract organisations that are interested in the particular contract have sufficient health and safety information on which to base their tender or estimate.
+The initial general risk assessment should be undertaken well in advance of the start of the contract, and this is then likely to identify the need for more specific risk assessments for particular areas of the contract work.
+Much of the information that is generated by these preliminary assessments can be used within the contract documentation (for tenders, etc)., to ensure that those contract organisations that are interested in the particular contract have sufficient health and safety information on which to base their tender or estimate.